ankur27aggarwal/dummy/README.md

 * Semantic clones (Type 4): More than one code segments that are functionally similar but implemented by different syntactic variants.

 <p align="justify">
 The aim of our project is to detect type 1 and type 2 clones.
-As most of the programmers try to simply replicate their previous work and reuse existing pieces of code, due to this trend many bugs are introduced in the software unknowingly which are very hard to detect once the program reaches a certain level of complexity.With our approach of using machine learning we want to detect the clones in such a way that it can be used  for various other purpose also like aspect mining, programunderstanding, plagiarism detection, copyright infringement investigation, code compaction, software evolution analysis, code quality analysis, bug detection and virus detection may need the extraction of semantically or syntactically similar code blocks, making clone detection effective and useful part of software analysis.
+As most of the programmers try to simply replicate their previous work and reuse existing pieces of code, due to this trend many bugs are introduced in the software unknowingly which are very hard to detect once the program reaches a certain level of complexity.
+With our approach of using machine learning we want to detect the clones in such a way that it can be used  for various other purpose also like aspect mining, programunderstanding, plagiarism detection, copyright infringement investigation, code compaction, software evolution analysis, code quality analysis, bug detection and virus detection may need the extraction of semantically or syntactically similar code blocks, making clone detection effective and useful part of software analysis.
 </p>
 <p align="justify">
 There have been previous work which involved detecting code clones, text based approach was used in work done by [1], however this was only capable of detecting type 1 clones,Further works also used approaches like token based,graph based[7], very few[5][6]  also tried to use machine learning for detecting clones,but most of approaches were based on classification rather than using clustering and similarity search which are good candidates for finding similar items